Looney Tunes and Merrie Melodies filmography

 This is a listing of the shorts, feature films, television programs, and television specials in the Looney Tunes and Merrie Melodies cartoon series, extending from 1929 through the present day.
 Altogether, 1,002 animated shorts alone were released under the Looney Tunes and Merrie Melodies banners from the 1930s through the 1960s (1000 official and 2 cut downs).
 From the beginning to the present day, 1,041 theatrical shorts have been created.

 1920s–1930s

-A total of 270 shorts were produced and released during the 1930s.
+A total of 271 shorts were produced and released during the 1930s.
 Additionally at least one short was produced in the 1930s, but never publicly released in theaters.
 A private Warner Bros end-of-year blooper reel with animated sequences featuring Porky Pig was included.
 This reel was never screened in theaters.
-A theatrical feature included an animated sequence featuring a Porky Pig lookalike.

 1940s

-A total of 307 shorts were produced and theatrically released in the 1940s.
-Additionally, Bugs Bunny was featured in government-sponsored short for U.S. Department of the Treasury, but he also made a cameo appearance a Puppetoon short and in two Warner Bros. live-action features.
+A total of 306 shorts were produced and theatrically released in the 1940s.
+Additionally, Bugs Bunny was featured in a government-sponsored short for U.S. Department of the Treasury, but he also made a cameo appearance in two Private Snafu shorts and in one Puppetoon short.

+Four of the five additional shorts from this decade (those made for the U.S. government) are in the public domain.